Health, Wellness, and Financial Well-Being at Sixty-Plus

 • Offer a form of exercise for the brain.

-Best of all, when you play Sudoku constantly and persistently, it may help to generate new brain cells.
+Finally, when you play Sudoku constantly and persistently, it may help to generate new brain cells.

 Articles of Interest